Jadens-arc/jadens-arc.github.io/content/posts/kitty.md

 readTime = 2
 +++

-While on a quest to have the best Neovim set up possible, I hit a roadblock.
+While on a quest to have the best Neovim setup possible, I hit a roadblock.

 For those of you who don't know, I have a 2020 M1 MacBook Air.
 For as long as I've had a Mac, I've been using the default terminal application.
 It's not the best, but it's cute enough, and it does most of what I need it to do.
 But it has one fatal flaw.
 It doesn't support true colors.
 Which means it doesn't work with the majority of Neovim themes.

-Initially I tried to ignore it and just go with one of the few themes that supported the default terminal.
-But the allure of a cat themed terminal emulator was too strong, so I gave in.
+Initially, I tried to ignore it and just go with one of the few themes that supported the default terminal.
+But the allure of a truly beautiful Neovim setup was too strong, so I gave in.

 Trying out [Kitty](https://sw.kovidgoyal.net/kitty/) initially was underwhelming.
 Just felt like any other terminal.
 Things really opened up to me the moment I hit `command + ,` to see the settings.
-I was greeted by pages of configs launched in vim instead of a dedicated GUI.
-Upon reading into the documentation, I was even more surprised.
+I was greeted by pages of configs launched in Vim instead of a dedicated GUI.
+Upon reading the documentation, I was even more surprised.

 - The window management is lovely and truly a strong competitor with Tmux.
-- The CLI, kitten,  that comes with Kitty is extremely helpful
-- Built in support for downloading, previewing, and installing themes is so handy
+- The CLI, kitten,  that comes with Kitty is extremely helpful Built-in support for downloading, previewing, and installing themes is so handy
 - The fact that I can easily change the app icon to something other than the ugly default one is amazing
 - and I can match my terminal theme to Neovim theme :D
   - [catppuccin](https://github.com/catppuccin/catppuccin) on top!